thefallen27/langtons_ant/README.md

 behaviour.
 It was invented by Chris Langton in 1986 and runs on a square lattice of black and white cells.
 In this context, the ant is a virtual entity (in the program is represented by a red dot) that moves on a grid of cells.
 The cells can be either black (initial state) or white.
-Langton's ant follows two simple rules:
+Langton's ant follows two simple rules:<br>
-	1. The ant starts on a grid of white cells, facing in one of four cardinal directions i.e., north, south, east, or west.
+    1. The ant starts on a grid of white cells, facing in one of four cardinal directions<br>
+       i.e., north, south, east, or west.<br>
-	2. At each step:
+    2. At each step:<br>
         a.
-If the ant is on a white cell, it turns 90 degrees to the right, flips the color of the cell to black, and moves forward one unit.
+If the ant is on a white cell, it turns 90 degrees to the right, flips the color of the cell<br>
+           to black, and moves forward one unit.<br>
         b.
-If the ant is on a black cell, it turns 90 degrees to the left, flips the color of the cell to white, and moves forward one unit.
+If the ant is on a black cell, it turns 90 degrees to the left, flips the color of the cell to<br>
+           white, and moves forward one unit.<br>

 The initial behaviour (first thousand steps) seems to be chaotic and unpredictable.
 As the number of steps increases (usually more than 10000), the ant will eventually start building a regular,